FernandoCalmet/java-essencial/Introduction/ModifierTypes.md

 Java provides a number of access modifiers to set access levels for classes, variables, methods and constructors.
 The four access levels are −

-- Visible to the package, the default.
+- Visible to the package Introduction., the default.
 No modifiers are needed.

 - Visible to the class only (private).

 - Visible to the world (public).

-- Visible to the package and all subclasses (protected).
+- Visible to the package Introduction. and all subclasses (protected).

 ## Non-Access Modifiers